 Spinach and Sun-Dried Tomato Frittata Muffins

 These pop-able spinach and sun-dried tomato frittata muffins are an excellent make-ahead breakfast!
 Easy to customize, portable and just plain delicious, they’re packed with veggies, cheese and fresh herbs.
 Gluten free and vegetarian.

 Note: This recipe is NOT dairy free.
 It was published before Cook Nourish Bliss transitioned to dairy free recipes and remains popular with long time readers.
 You can try using substitutions to make it dairy free, however I have not tested this myself.
-Or you can try this dairy free frittata instead!
+Or you can try these dairy free egg muffins instead!

 I’m always looking for new breakfast ideas.
 Especially ones that I can make on the weekend and just pull out of the fridge during the week.